Utkarshn10/todos/README.md

 # todos

-A todo list app in your cli.
+A todo list app for your cli written in python.

 ## Installation
 1. Create a virtual environment